 Los Angeles Bicyclists Three Times More Likely to Die?

-NHTSA data shows collisions resulting in serious injury and fatality between pedestrians and bike riders to be high in Los Angeles.
+NHTSA data shows collisions resulting in severe injury and fatality between pedestrians and bike riders to be high in Los Angeles.
 The L.A. statistics are triple in number at 33% the nationwide average, which is 11.4%.

 In the example above, the lawyer Milton Olin died after a collision on his bicycle with a police vehicle on Mulholland Drive.
 And the crash happened in the bicycle lane.
 Sadly, Olin died at the scene from multiple head injuries.

 The officer was Deputy Andrew Wood Los Angeles County Sheriff’s Department.
 Both his police cruiser and bike were traveling the same direction, and Woods also got injured.
 But eventually, Woods returned to full duty.
 And later, officer Woods transferred to another unit.

 But the investigation of the death was given to the District Attorney’s office to decide if the officer would be prosecuted.
 Governor Jerry Brown did not agree with the legislation unless Deputy Wood was at-fault in the bike rider's death.
 Anyways, the legislation became law.

 And as discussed, whether the deputy was criminally responsible did not matter.
 And the family filed a wrongful death claim in Los Angeles Superior Court.

 How to sue and win is key.
 The winning formula in a death claim is preparation.
 If the lawsuit is successfully filed and you have gathered sufficient evidence, the careless party may be held liable.

 But remember, the amount of money awarded for the claim is divided.
 Upon victory, the award gets split between the family members or claimants in the suit.
 And this division must normally be agreed upon by the family members.
 But if family members are unable to divide the money, the court can help.